liferay/liferay-central-test-2/modules/sdk/gradle-plugins-service-builder/README.markdown

 and `myapp-web` modules, the `service.xml` file is usually contained in the root directory of `myapp-service`.
-In the `build.gradle` of the same module, it is enough to apply the `com.liferay.service.builder` plugin [as described](#usage), and then add the following snippet in order to enable the use of Liferay Service
+In the `build.gradle` of the same module, it is enough to apply the `com.liferay.service.builder` plugin [as described](#usage), and then add the following snippet to enable the use of Liferay Service Builder:
-Builder:

 ```gradle
 buildService {